pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 Probably.
 Although a sum task can be considered a divide and conquer algorithm (the type of algorithm that works perfectly with the fork/join framework), if the task is small, then it is probably better to do it sequentially, because at the end, the cost of splitting and queuing the tasks adds up to the time.

-On the other hand, the `computeSumDirectly` method on the fork/join implementation has the same loop than the sequential implementation, but what happens if we change the sequential implementation to something like the following:
+On the other hand, the `computeSumDirectly` method on the fork/join implementation has the same loop than the sequential implementation to sum all the list elements, but what happens if we change the sequential implementation to something like the following:
 ```java
 private static void testSequentiallyStream(List<Long> data) {
   final long start = System.currentTimeMillis();